James-Frown/Basic-React-Router-App/README.md

         + give it an initial value (    initial={{ x: "-100rem" }}   )
         + give it an animation of ( animate={{ x: "0" }})
         + give it a transition of ( transition={{ duration: 1 }} )
+    - initial and animate are like key frames
+    - the way to add life to them is with the duration prop

+## Framer Motion | Extra
+    - transition has many props
+        + add them like how you do the duration